daniel-seoane/gatsby-theme-courses/README.md

 - Multiple video hosts: Youtube, Facebook, Vimeo, Wistia, Twitch and [more](https://github.com/CookPete/react-player#supported-media)
 - Styling with Theme UI
 - Responsive

-## 🌐Showcase

-Your project using this theme goes here

 ## 🚀Installation